-- Purchase of new school bus

 - Sealing of road for access of school bus

-- Fitness murals on pavement areas

-- Opening of the ELC

-- Junior School play area landscaping and fencing to extend areas
+- Mural along the eastern Junior School play area depicting Values for Lutheran Schools (see front cover)

+- Including a 3 year-old program for our Early Learning Centre

 - ACARA Digital Technologies project which runs over 3 years

 - UV filters on all drink fountains

 - Camps and Sleepovers

-- Library refurbishments
+- Internal Library refurbishments

+- New STEM space

 - Promotion of the school in the community through regular pamphlet drops, PIN evenings, open days, newsletters, radio and local newspaper articles.

-- NAIDOC Week
+- NAIDOC Day

 - Reconciliation Day

 - Continued Chaplaincy Program

-- Christmas Carols at the school

-- Teachers were able to do Professional Development which targeted the goals set in their personal Learning Plans
+- Staff were able to do Professional Development which targeted the goals set in their personal Learning Plans

 - Ongoing implementation of PC Schools, including training

 - Continued developments with CompliSpace

-The Early Learning Centre was opened at the beginning of 2019 offering a 4year-old program with the view of offering it to 3-year-olds in 2020.
+The Early Learning Centre was opened at the beginning of 2019 offering a 4-year-old program followed by a it to 3-year-old program in 2020.
 The Crossways ELC provides a safe, warm environment for young children to embark on their education journey.
 The flexibility available in the early years allows educators to support children's interests, build up their self-esteem and confidence, respond to spontaneous events, as well as support the development of the skills in all cognitive areas in ways that are significant and relevant.